5 Tips on How to Write the Perfect Christmas Card

 Merry Christmas from the Johnson family! ✔

-Proper nouns like Christmas should always be capitalized, even when they modify another word.
-For example, Christmas should be capitalized in both of the following:
+Proper nouns like Christmas should always be capitalised, even when they modify another word.
+For example, Christmas should be capitalised in both of the following:

 We hope you have a lovely christmas! ✘